angelodian/angelodian.github.io/research.md

 # Current projects

-- **Mapping Prosody Convergence in the Eastern Mediterranean (Italo-Romance ↔ Croatian)**
+- **Mapping Prosody Convergence in the Eastern Mediterranean**
   Project funded by UK's Economic and Social Research Council (PI: Elinor Payne).
-  Part of a broader project involving several languages across the Eastern Mediterranean.
-My focus is on prosodic/intonational convergence between Venetan/Italian and coastal Croatian varieties.
+  My focus is on prosodic/intonational convergence between Venetan and coastal Croatian varieties.

 - **Consonantal length (gemination) and strength in Italian** [→ Read more](projects/gemination.md)
   Ongoing line from my PhD: acoustic and articulatory correlates of the long–short contrast across regional varieties; includes work on **preaspiration** and voice quality.